isabella232/search-promote.en-1/help/c-searchpromote-release-notes/c-maintenance-release-03-29-12-version-872.md

 ## Product Fixes and Enhancements {#section_6B3602709FB04B3C999C5DFE103CFF7D}

-* Corrected an issue with Business Rules to return the correct facets.
+* Corrected an issue with business rules to return the correct facets.
 * Fixed an issue with result-based actions that were not working with some staged searches.
 * Fixed issues with direct hit data that was doubly-encoded on the client side and the server side.
 * Fixed Visual Rule Builder to now support facet actions on Internet Explorer 7 and 8 for certain customers.
-* Fixed as issue with Business Rules keyword equality tests with pipe delimiter.
+* Fixed as issue with [!DNL Business Rules] keyword equality tests with pipe delimiter.
 * Fixed an issue with editing Dynamic Media Classic banner parameters.
 * Added ability to change the size of a Dynamic Media Classic banner while maintaining its aspect ratio.